-Figure 5-1 through Figure 5-53 show boxplots of the seasonal variation of 7DADM temperatures and the period of exceedance at select monitoring locations identified as having Category 5 temperature impairments on the 2022 Integrated Report.
+Figure 1-1 through Figure 1-53 show boxplots of the seasonal variation of 7DADM temperatures and the period of exceedance at select monitoring locations identified as having Category 5 temperature impairments on the 2022 Integrated Report.
 When multiple monitoring sites were available, the sites with multiple years of data were selected.
 Temperature data were grouped by the first and second half of each month.
 The month was split on the 15th with the first group including all results measured on the 1st through the 14th day and the second group including all results measured on the 15th through the end of the month.
-The boxplots are Tukey style boxplots with the middle line representing the median and ends of the box representing the temperature range between the first and third guartiles (25th - 75th percentile).
+The boxplots are Tukey style boxplots with the middle line representing the median and ends of the box representing the temperature range between the first and third quartiles (25th - 75th percentile).
 The whiskers extend to values no further than 1.5 times the interguartile 7DADM temperature range (i.e., 1.5 times the difference between 25th and 75th percentiles).
 The points represent individual 7DADM temperature values beyond 1.5 times the interguartile range.
 The dashed line corresponds to the applicable temperature criteria.
-The shaded vellow area identifies the period when any 7DADM temperature exceeded the applicable temperature criteria.
+The shaded yellow area identifies the period when any 7DADM temperature exceeded the appliable temperature criteria. applicable temperature criteria.
 For reaches included in Willamette Mainstem models, river miles (RM) are provided.
-River miles are either distances from stream mouths or, for those shown as Willamette River river miles such as for the Middle Fork Willamette downstream from Dexter Dam, distances are from the mouth of the Willamette

-River (confluence with the Columbia River).
+River miles are either distances from stream mouths or, for those shown as Willamette River river miles such as for the Middle Fork Willamette downstream from Dexter Dam, distances are from the mouth of the Willamette River (confluence with the Columbia River).
 Limited temperature data were available on Multnomah Channel so temperaure data just upstream at USGS station 14211720 on the Willamette River at Portland were used to estimate the critical period in Multnomah Channel.

 The plots show that maximum stream temperatures typically occur in July or August.
 This period usually coincides with the lowest annual stream flows, maximum solar radiation fluxes, and warmest ambient air temperature conditions.
 The warmest median 7DADM temperatures were observed in the Middle Willamette.
-Monitoring data at Claggett Creek at Mainline Drive in the Middle Willamette Subbasin (Figure 5-34) show the median 7DADM temperature from 2013 to 2019 was close to 25°C from July 1 to September 1.
+Monitoring data at Claggett Creek at Mainline Drive in the Middle Willamette Subbasin (Figure 1-34) show the median 7DADM temperature from 2013 to 2019 was close to 25°C from July 1 to September 1.

 The period and frequency of temperature criteria exceedance varies based on monitoring location.
 Monitoring locations in the Johnson Creek Watershed had the longest periods of exceedance.
-Near the mouth of Crystal Springs Creek, 7DADM temperatures exceeded the applicable criteria approximately February 15 through November 15 (Figure 5-43).
-Exceedances occurred approximately March 1 through November 15 in Johnson Creek near Milwaukie (Figure 5-44).
-At other monitoring sites the earliest exceedances occurred in April (McKenzie Subbasin Figure 5-22, or Lower Willamette Subbasin Figure 5-45) and the latest occurred at the end of December (South Santiam Subbasin Figure 5-31).
+Near the mouth of Crystal Springs Creek, 7DADM temperatures exceeded the applicable criteria approximately February 15 through November 15 (Figure 1-43).
+Exceedances occurred approximately March 1 through November 15 in Johnson Creek near Milwaukie (Figure 1-44).
+At other monitoring sites the earliest exceedances occurred in April (McKenzie Subbasin Figure 1-22, or Lower Willamette Subbasin Figure 1-45) and the latest occurred at the end of December (South Santiam Subbasin Figure 1-31).

 The seasonal variation downstream of some large dams and reservoirs show seasonal shifts in maximum temperatures relative to monitoring sites upstream of the dam and reservoir.
-For example, maximum 7DADM temperatures shift from July and August to September, October, and November downstream of Blue River Dam (Figure 5-19 and Figure 5-20) Green Peter Dam (Figure 5-29, Figure 5-30, and Figure 5-31), and Hills Creek Dam (Figure 5-1, Figure 5-2, and Figure 5-3).
-For this reason, the critical period applied to the AUs downstream of these dams extends into November (Table 5-2).
+For example, maximum 7DADM temperatures shift from July and August to September, October, and November downstream of Blue River Dam (Figure 1-19 and Figure 1-20) Green Peter Dam (Figure 1-29, Figure 1-30, and Figure 1-31), and Hills Creek Dam (Figure 1-1, Figure 1-2, and Figure 1-3).
+For this reason, the critical period applied to the AUs downstream of these dams extends into November or December (Table 1-2).